 Flibanserin Side Effects

-Commonly reported side effects of flibanserin include: syncope, central nervous system depression, dizziness, drowsiness, fatigue, nausea, sedation, and hypotension.
+Commonly reported side effects of flibanserin include: syncope, central nervous system depression, dizziness, drowsiness, fatigue, nausea, sedated state, and hypotension.
 Other side effects include: insomnia.
 See below for a comprehensive list of adverse effects.

 For the Consumer